juhahinkula/classroom_gui/README.md

 # GUI for Github Classroom

-To be fixed:
+GUI for teachers to display classrooms, assignments, and student submissions.

+### Features to Improve:
-- Organization is read from the `.env` file.
-Should be dynamically fetched.
+- Dynamically fetch the organization name from the GitHub API instead of relying on the `.env` file.
+- Error handling for invalid or expired GitHub tokens.

 ## Getting Started